tamimcse/p2pvideo/README.md

 This is the reference implementation of :

+Video Splicing Techniques for P2P Video Streaming

-A Network-centric TCP for Interactive Video Delivery Networks (VDN) MD Iftakharul Islam, Javed I Khan
+MD Iftakharul Islam, Javed I Khan

-IEEE ICNP, 2017.
+IEEE ICDCS workshop on Computer and Networking Experimental Research using Testbeds, 2015.